-So what types of graduate conflict resolution management programs are out there?
+So what types of programs are the best conflict resolution graduate programs out there for you?
 Your options include degrees like a Certificate in Justice and Peace Studies, a Master in Dispute Resolution, or a Ph.D. in War Studies Research.

 And we can help simplify your search!
 Just filter by degree for Masters in Conflict Resolution such as Masters Programs in Conflict and Peace Studies or PhD in Peace Studies such as Peace and Conflict Studies Ph.D.
 Doctorate Graduate Programs.
 If you’re looking to make a career shift or just starting out, you may want to consider a Graduate Certificate in Conflict Management.
 Or search online conflict resolution graduate degrees.